richafnu/Viva/Viva/glint/setup/custom-user-role.md

  - To give a user access to multiple populations separately, add them as separate populations.

 #### Example:
-For this manager to have access to the overlapping data between Cost Centres: 10010, 10414, 11140 and Departments: Support, Sales, and Marketing, select all values in one population:
+For this manager to have access to the overlapping data between Cost Centers: 10010, 10414, 11140 and Departments: Support, Sales, and Marketing, select all values in one population:

 :::image type="content" source="../../media/glint/setup/select-one-population.png" alt-text="Screenshot of dialog with cost center and department values selected in one population.":::

-This appears on their user profile as one population with values from both attributes:
+This access appears on their user profile as one population with values from both attributes:

 :::image type="content" source="../../media/glint/setup/user-access-one-population.png" alt-text="Screenshot of user access with cost center and department values selected in one population.":::